cyfronet-fid/angular-engine/README.md

 ## Changelog

+* **0.7.13** CSS are now generated from scss, which can be customized per build easily.
+             Added radio type, for cases which there is more options than can be fit in a single row

 * **0.7.12** Added metrics recalculation after reloading document, added parsing of date objects to document detail's view

 * **0.7.11** Fixed problem with reloading document after redirect - no queries were reloaded - it's fixed now.